 - Many species are very long lived

-So let’s get to know our grasses better!
-Here are some very popular species and varieties used successfully by New England gardeners for decades:
+Here are some popular varieties that have been used by New England gardeners for decades:

 MISCANTHUS, most commonly called Maiden Grass, includes approximately 20 species.
 Grasses in this genus are also sometimes called Maiden Grass, Fairy Grass, Chinese Silver Grass, Flame Grass, Japanese Silver Grass, Susuki Grass, or Eulalia Grass.
 Miscanthus is native to Asia.
 The abundance of cultivars makes it possible to find a Miscanthus suitable for many ornamental grass landscape projects.
 Foliage can vary widely, meeting various aesthetic desires.
 A warm season grass, meaning that it will grow and perform best during the hot months of the growing season, and is best planted in summer – avoid planting in the fall if you can.
 In stock now:

 PANICUM, commonly called Switchgrass, is a large genus of about 450 species, and can be found from prairies to beach dunes to mountains across the